Faculty first – our mission is to provide for faculty / department reuse.

 Staff and student purchase / free to a good home opportunity 2017.
 Keep an eye out in the staff news (and this page) for updates.

-The University of Melbourne Sustainability Team will be holding our staff event for winter 2017 as follow.
-Bring appropriate transport if you want to snap up some goodies.
+The University of Melbourne Sustainability Team will be holding our staff event for winter 2017 as follows.
+Bring appropriate transport if you want to take home some goodies.